mttwdevelops/Data_Breach_Analysis/readme.md

 1. Use common sense.
 So little needs to be done if used.
 2. Delete Facebook and any subsidiary apps.
 3. Delete user accounts that are not used.
 The fewer accounts you have, the fewer headaches, advertising emails, and accounts intruders can get access too.
 You'd be surprised how many accounts you generate over the years, and how few of them you regularly use.
 When any company asks about deleting your data, **you live in California, and they must comply with [CCPA](https://oag.ca.gov/privacy/ccpa)**.
-4. Set up an offline password manager, such as [KeepassXC](https://keepassxc.org/), and change passwords into 20+ length randomized characters / numbers.
+4. Set up an offline password manager, such as [KeepassXC](https://keepassxc.org/), and change passwords into 20+ length randomized characters and numbers.
 This ensures that one password to an account will not compromise another, even if there is a breach.
 [Here is a starting guide](https://www.youtube.com/watch?v=Bpc3EEQ-GoA).
 5. Be more conscious of your activity online, along with anything that could be liked to you.
-Think before you post whether or not you include any uniqely identifiable information.
+Think before you post whether or not you include any uniqely identifiable information, you'd be surprised how crafty bad people can be.

 ### What Can Be Done For Your Digital Privacy